Harry Potter and the Deathly Hallows – Part 1: Plot

-Attempts to destroy the locket fail.
-Hermione deduces that Gryffindor's sword can destroy Horcruxes because it is impregnated with basilisk venom.
-Ron, affected by the dark locket, is frustrated with their slow progress and irrationally jealous of Harry and Hermione.
-He argues with Harry before leaving.
-When Harry touches the Snitch to his lips, it reveals a cryptic message: "I open at the close."
-Hermione notices a strange symbol drawn in Beedle the Bard that is identical to one Luna Lovegood's father Xenophilius wears.
+After failing to destroy the locket, Hermione deduces that Gryffindor's sword can destroy Horcruxes because it is impregnated with basilisk venom.
+Ron, affected by the dark locket, is frustrated with their slow progress and becomes irrationally jealous of Harry and Hermione, leaving them after arguing angrily with Harry.
+Harry and Hermione search for the sword in Godric's Hollow, where Hermione notices a strange symbol in the graveyard that matches one on the cover of Beedle the Bard and one worn by Luna Lovegood's father, Xenophilius.
+Elderly historian Bathilda Bagshot leads the two to her cottage, where they find a photo of the young man Harry saw in a vision stealing a wand from wandmaker Gregorovitch, before Bagshot morphs into Voldemort's snake Nagini and attacks Harry.
+Hermione disapparates them to safety, but breaks Harry's wand doing so.

-Harry and Hermione search for the sword in Godric's Hollow and encounter the same strange symbol in a cemetery.
-Elderly historian Bathilda Bagshot leads them to her cottage, where they find a photo of the young man in Harry's dream who stole a wand from wandmaker Gregorovitch.
-Bathilda morphs into Voldemort's snake Nagini and attacks Harry.
-Hermione disapparates them to safety, but her rebounding spell accidentally destroys Harry's wand.
-Hermione identifies the man in the photo as dark wizard Gellert Grindelwald.
-That night, a doe patronus leads Harry to a frozen pond where Gryffindor's sword lies on the bottom.
-Harry dives into the frigid water, but the locket chain around his neck tightens, strangling him.
-Ron appears, retrieves the sword, and saves Harry.
-They destroy the locket Horcrux with the sword.
-Ron explains that the Deluminator led him to their location.

-Harry, Ron, and Hermione visit Xenophilius and learn from the tale that the symbol represents the Deathly Hallows.
-Many years before, three brothers each received a prize that evades Death: the Resurrection Stone, the Cloak of Invisibility, and the Elder Wand, the most powerful wand known.
+The two arrive in the Forest of Dean, where Hermione identifies the man in the photo as dark wizard Gellert Grindelwald, and Harry follows a doe patronus to the frozen pond where Gryffindor's sword lies on the bottom.
+After Harry dives in, the locket begins strangling him, but he is rescued by Ron, who also retrieves the sword.
+Ron then destroys the locket and the next day he explains the Deluminator led him to their location.
+The three visit Xenophilius and learn that the symbol represents the Deathly Hallows.
+As told in Beedle the Bard, three brothers once each received a prize for evading Death: the Resurrection Stone, the Cloak of Invisibility, and the Elder Wand, the most powerful wand known.
 Possessing all three makes one the Master of Death.
-Xenophilius then secretly summons the Death Eaters, hoping to exchange Harry for a kidnapped Luna.
-The three escape, but Snatchers capture them.
-During a vision, Harry sees an elderly Grindelwald telling Voldemort that the Elder Wand is buried with Dumbledore.
+Xenophilius then secretly summons the Death Eaters, wanting to exchange Harry for Luna, who is being held at Malfoy Manor.

-At Malfoy Manor, Bellatrix Lestrange sees a Snatcher with Gryffindor's sword that she believed was in her Gringotts vault.
-Harry and Ron are locked into the cellar, where they encounter Luna, Ollivander, and Griphook.
-Upstairs, Bellatrix tortures Hermione.
-Harry begs for help using a mirror shard in which he believes he glimpsed Dumbledore; Dobby appears in response and helps save everyone while Harry grabs their captured wands from Draco Malfoy.
-As they disapparate, Bellatrix throws a knife, and Dobby is fatally wounded, dying in Harry's arms.
-Harry buries him near Bill and Fleur's seaside cottage, an Order safe house.
+The three are captured by Snatchers and brought to Malfoy Manor, where Harry sees a vision of an elderly Grindelwald telling Voldemort that the Elder Wand is buried with Dumbledore.
+Bellatrix Lestrange sees a Snatcher with Gryffindor's sword that she believed was in her Gringotts vault.
+Harry and Ron are locked into the cellar with Luna, Ollivander, and Griphook, while Bellatrix tortures Hermione.
+Harry sees a man resembling Dumbledore in a mirror shard and begs for help, which summons Dobby to the cellar; they retrieve Hermione and their captured wands from Draco Malfoy, but as they all disapparate Bellatrix fatally wounds Dobby, who dies as they arrive at Bill and Fleur's seaside cottage, an Order safe house.
 Meanwhile, Voldemort retrieves the Elder Wand from Dumbledore's tomb.